retro486/go-asset-repo/README.md

 * ASSET_REPO_BASE_URL - The URL where upload dir is accessible
 * ASSET_REPO_OTP - Your OTP secret
 * ASSET_REPO_HMAC - Your cookie secret

+Notes:
+* Tested on go 1.3.
+Not sure if it works on older versions.
+Doesn't work on version 1.0.
+* Some issue with uploading files and the default temp dir on linux.
+Need to look into it.